idleberg/node-makensis/README.md

 #### env

-Type: `boolean`
+Type: `boolean | string`

 Enables support for special environment variables, that will be passed to the script as definitions.
+Can be a path containing `.env` files or a specific file.

 <details>
 <summary><strong>Example</strong></summary>